-Rodney’s desk makeover
+23 Jun Rodney’s desk makeover

 Yes, of course I had visited London a few times, just for business and holiday weekends.
-My partner is born and raised in Kent.
+My husband is born and raised in Kent.
 He comes from a town about 45 minutes by train to London.
 During our first two years together I have spent a lot of time in the UK and I really had a chance to get to know the way of life there much better.
 First of all, the supermarkets.
 Anything you can think of is available all year round.
 So very different than France.
 Here in the Provence you really eat what’s available each season.
 You cannot go and think: ‘let’s have Broccoli tonight’.
-If its not in season, you don’t eat it.
+If it’s not in season, you don’t eat it.
 In the UK I bought loads of strawberries, raspberries and blueberries, available all the time, the best breakfast ever for me

 Brighton is amazing.
 It’s eclectic, artistic and very bohemian.
 I can spend hours in ‘The Lanes’ filled with vintage stores and restaurants.
 My absolute favourite store in The Lanes, is Snooper’s paradise.
 An in-door flea market you’ll never leave empty handed, but you have to be prepared to roll up your sleeves and lose a few hours to this treasure hunt.
 But this blog is not about the UK, although I must admit that some ‘beautiful finds’ from Brighton have found its way to our house already.